 Check-out is clever, and in a totally different area from check-in, well away from new arrivals.
 I was taken to the right of the open-air reception, to an air-conditioned enclosed room with two large check-out desks, where I could sit quietly and go through my bill.
 When I had paid, I came outside and my bags had been collected from my room and placed in the boot of the BMW.
 The manager and guest relations manager came to say goodbye.

-25 minutes by road transfer from Danang Airport
+25 minutes by road from Da Nang Airport